cakebread/twerp/README.rst

 Features:

- * Buy phone numbers fromt he command-line in the U.S., toll free and wherever Twilio sells them
+ * Buy phone numbers from the command-line in the U.S., toll free and wherever Twilio sells them
  * Manage Twilio accounts: create new sub-accounts, list, rename accouts
  * Make phone calls from the command-line
  * Conrtol call flow from the command-line using stateless TwiML transactions (no web app necessary)